dansays/housesitter-instructions/README.md

 You can reach Beta's vet, Dr. John Gagliardi, at (212) 777-2630.
 In an emergency, call Blue Pearl Animal Hospital at (212) 924-3113.

+Beta's crate is equipped with a [Tactical Canine Surveillance System](https://dansays.cloud/betacam/), should you wish to monitor her sleep patterns remotely.

 ## Meet your delivery persons

 Our good friends, Dan & Katie (no relation), have helpfully provided local food options, should you not wish to travel into the city: